andotalao24/andotalao24.github.io/_pages/projects.md

 **Video analysis for the management of crowds** April 2020 – August 2020
 *Supervised by Prof. [Shueng-Han Gary Chan](https://www.cse.ust.hk/~gchan/)*

--Applied YOLO and deepSORT to realize real-time indoor crowds detection and tracking on a single camera.
+- Applied YOLO and deepSORT to realize real-time indoor crowds detection and tracking on a single camera.
 Developed algorithms to analyze indoor crowds’ staying time and monitor social distancing.
--Further developed a naive framework on multi-camera multi-target tracking, which was an open research topic by then.
+- Further developed a naive framework on multi-camera multi-target tracking, which was an open research topic by then.